Mathiebhan/darknet_ros/README.md

 # YOLO ROS: Real-Time Object Detection for ROS

-The YOLO packages have been tested under ROS Melodic and Jetpack 4.5 (Ubuntu 18.04) with a Jetson Nano Developer Kit
+The YOLO packages have been tested under ROS Melodic and Jetpack 4.5 (Ubuntu 18.04/also headless) with a Jetson Nano Developer Kit.

 ### Installation